-The term 'Closed End Funds' is explained in detail and with examples in the Economics edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'Closed End Funds' is explained in detail and with examples in the Economics edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Closed end funds refer to those investment companies which are publicly traded and regulated by the SEC Securities and Exchange Commission.
 They are similar to mutual funds in some ways.
 Both represent investment funds which are pooled and overseen by a portfolio manager.
 The closed end varieties raise fixed amounts of capital.
 They do this in IPO initial public offerings.
 Such funds will then be established and structured, listed on a stock exchange, and finally then traded, bought, and sold as a stock is on one of the exchanges.

 Other names for these closed end funds are closed end mutual funds or closed end investments.
 These funds have things in common with the open end funds as well as characteristics which are unique to them and which set them apart from such ETF exchange traded funds and mutual funds.

 Closed end funds are only able to raise their capital in a single instance by utilizing an IPO and issuing a set quantity of shares.
 Investors in this closed end operation will then buy the shares like stock.
 They do have an important difference from typical stocks.
 Their shares are actually a certain interest within a given portfolio of securities that an investment advisor will actively manage.
 Usually they focus on a chosen and particular sector, geographic area and market, or industry.